DataDog/synthetics-ci-github-action/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/DataDog/synthetics-ci-github-action)

-Trigger Synthetic tests from your GitHub workflows.
+Trigger Datadog Synthetic tests from your GitHub workflows.

 For more information on the available configuration, see the [`datadog-ci synthetics run-tests` documentation][1].